digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

         * Other stakeholders

     * Features
-        * Anything that's done
+        * Features that are done (i.e. implemented and have passed tech and functional/product reviews)
-        * Some things that are under development
+        * Features that are under development

     * Stabilitiy
         * Staging may be down any time.